ernohanninen/SIMPLIcity/README.md

 ### ZeroCostDL4Mic transfer learning
 The HuNu and LMX1A models was used as pretrained models for training ChAT- and LMX1A_TH-model.
 Here the [script](https://github.com/HenriquesLab/ZeroCostDL4Mic/blob/master/Colab_notebooks/StarDist_2D_ZeroCostDL4Mic.ipynb) provided by ZeroCostDL4Mic was used.
+- For ChAT-model the annotated ChAT patches were used and for LMX1A_TH-model the annotated LMX1A and TH patches were used.
 In addition to using custom model names, we adjusted the following parameters:
 - For ChAT model the pretrained model used was HuNu and for LMX1A model the pretrained model used was LMX1A
 - For ChAT model 25 % of the input data was used for validation set, and for LMX1A_TH model 35 %